andygo52/tech-documentation/README.md

 I'm getting frustrated.
 I'm basically guessing, doing trial and error to get the positioning of each column working properly and it's basically a mess.
 Need to regroup, and take it slowly, step by step.
 Do my research to figure it out, before I just slosh around trying stuff.  freeCodeCamp is my reference.
 So is w3cschools.org.

+Perhaps try a new code pen with two simple columns with 35% and 65% widths.
+Simulate my conditions, but make them simpler so all the other code doesn't get in the way.
+Boil it down to the barest essentials.

+Reflections on today:

+1. I learned that I need to use Git and Github for version control, so that I don't lose what I've created.
+2. I've learned how to use Git and Github with Visual Studio Code.